 The Air Canada ESA policy makes no mention of having a veterinary health certificate as part of their mandatory documents.
 However, it is considered a safety blanket should you ever need proof that your dog is up to date with their vaccinations.

-3 Things to Think About Before Taking on a Journey with your ESA
+3 Things to Think About Before Taking a Journey with Your ESA